NORTH COUNTY SENIOR SOFTBALL RECREATIONAL LEAGUE BY-LAWS

 b.
 Candidates: A candidate may qualify for election to the BOC by submitting a nominating petition to the BOC at least 30 days prior to the date of election.
 To be valid, the petition shall contain the printed names and signature of at least 10 current members of the League.
 No commissioner shall manage a league team.

 c.
 Elections.
-The election shall be held during the months of April and October.
+The election shall be held during the month of October.
 Elections shall be by secret ballot.
 When there is only one candidate, the BOC and managers may vote to waive the secret ballot requirement and determine the method to elect one candidate.
 Ballots will be counted and results announced at the next regular meeting of BOC and managers.

 d.
 Terms.
-Commissioners shall be elected to serve an 18 month term.
-Elections shall occur every 6 months, resulting in overlapping terms in order to provide continued experience.
-One commissioner shall be elected mid-year with the term of office commencing on June 1.
-One commissioner shall be elected at the end of the year with the term commencing December 1.
+Commissioners shall be elected to serve a two-year term.
+Elections shall occur each year, resulting in overlapping terms in order to provide continued experience.
+One commissioner shall be elected in each odd-numbered year and two commissioners shall be elected in an even-numbered year.
+The term of office shall commence on December 1st.

 3.4 Commissioner Vacancy.
 If a commissioner cannot or will not complete his elected term, a simple majority vote of the BOC and managers will decide whether to replace him/her for the remainder of their term.
 The BOC will solicit candidates, if it is determined to fill the vacancy.
 The proposed candidate will be approved by a simple majority of BOC and managers.